opf/openproject/docs/user-guide/notifications/README.md

 - You can also choose to view either only **Unread** notification or **All**, which will also display notifications previously marked as read.
 - You can also **Mark all as read** if you want to clean your notification inbox in one click.

+> [!TIP]
-> **Info:** The **Mark all as read** button clears all _visible_ notification rows.
+> The **Mark all as read** button clears all _visible_ notification rows.
 If you have a very large number unread notifications, the oldest ones might not be visible on the page.
 In this case, you might have to click the button multiple times to clear your inbox completely.

 (Area 4) If you would like to view your current notification preferences or modify them, click on the [Notification settings](./notification-settings) button.
 You can also access your settings via your Avatar in the top right corner > *My account* > *Notification settings*.